mulingwa/mulingwa/README.md

-- 👋 Hi, I’m @mulingwa
+- 👋 Hi, I’m mulingwa
 - 👀 I’m interested in Data Analytics projects
-- 📫 DM for collaborations or comments at Jacintasally@gmail.com
+-

 <!---
 mulingwa/mulingwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.